CoDeConf/CoDeOSL15/program/index.md

 ######[Tore Martin Hagen]({{site.root}}/speakers#thagen), WesternGeco

 The Nessi6 is Schulmbergers largest project ever.
 The embedded SW part has ran for 10 years with a team of up to 10 people.
-In this talk we will hear about how the use of continues delivery and automatic HW testing has enabled this large project.
+In this talk we will hear about how the use of Continuous Delivery and automatic HW testing have enabled this large project.